Dr Melahat Sahin-Dikmen

 I am a Senior Lecturer in Sociology at the School of Social Sciences.

 My core expertise lies in the sociology of work and employment.
-Having worked as a policy researcher for many years, I have extensive experience in cross-disciplinary research, and in my own work, I draw on insights from the broad fields of economic and political sociology, industrial relations and environmental studies.
-My current research examines the impact of climate change and climate adaptation on the world of work.
-My recent projects investigate the implications of climate change for the architectural profession, climate literacy development for building workers, gender equity in the EU energy efficiency policies, and the just transition strategies of labour organisations.
+Having worked as a policy researcher for many years, I have extensive experience in cross-disciplinary research.
+In my work, I draw on the broad fields of economic and political sociology, industrial relations, and environmental studies.

-I took my first degree at the London School of Economics and Political Science (1997) and later completed a master's degree in Social Research Methods (2000) at the LSE.
-Between 2001 and 2009, I worked at the Policy Studies Institute on social policy research, followed by a PhD at the University of York (2014).
-I have been at the University of Westminster since 2016, as a Research Fellow at the Centre for the Study of the Production of the Built Environment (ProBE), and as a lecturer since 2021.
+I took my first degree (BSc Sociology) at the London School of Economics and Political Science (1997).
+I later completed an MSc in Social Research Methods (with Social Policy) (2000), also at the LSE.
+My PhD, completed at the University of York (2014), engaged with Bourdieu's concept of field to analyse dynamics of professional domains of work.
+I have been at the University of Westminster since 2016, first as a Research Fellow and then as a lecturer since 2021.

 Teaching